Home » Breakfast Recipes » Sausage, Egg and Cheese Biscuit Casserole

 Instructions

 • Preheat oven to 350F degrees.
-Spray a 9"x 13" baking dish with cooking spray
+Spray a 9×13-inch baking dish with cooking spray.

-• In a medium bowl, whisk together eggs with milk (for two minutes) and season with a pinch of salt and pepper.
-Pour egg mixture over the cheese layer.
+• In a medium bowl, whisk together 6 large eggs with 1/2 cup milk (for two minutes) and season with a pinch of salt and pepper.
+Pour egg mixture over the cheese layer (do not stir.)

-• In a medium bowl, combine packet of gravy mix with 2 cups water (or milk).
+• In a medium bowl, combine 2.75 ounce packet country sausage gravy with 2 cups water (or milk).
 Whisk until combined.
+Note: milk will make it creamier.
+Pour gravy over egg mixture layer (do not stir.)

 • Slice and serve with extra country gravy, if desired.